 Because of the size and grandeur of the buildings lining its main streets, Inveraray can appear to be a much larger settlement than it actually is.
 In practice it is little larger than what you see as you drive through.
 The area between Main Street and Loch Fyne is a warren of small streets, but a large part of it is occupied by Inveraray Jail.
 To the west, Main Street backs onto The Avenue, now the village's main car park.

 To the west again is a scatter of more recent housing, but the original vision of Inveraray is still obvious on the ground, and it is probably one of the most original, complete and unaltered settlements you are likely to find anywhere in Scotland.
 Also to the west of The Avenue is All Saints Church, built in 1886.
-Between 1923 and 1931 this had added to it the freestanding 38m high Duke's Tower.
-This was built as a war memorial and accommodates a ring of 10 bells, reputedly the second heaviest peal in the world.
+Between 1923 and 1931 this had added to it the freestanding 38m high Duke's Tower, or Inveraray Bell Tower.
+This was built as a war memorial and accommodates the second heaviest ring of bells hung for change ringing in the world.
 The views from the top of the Tower are outstanding.

 Inveraray Jail dates back to the 1820.
 The Georgian courthouse and grim prison blocks closed in the 1889, but in more recent times have re-opened as an imaginative visitor centre and museum.
 Not far to the south of Inveraray Jail and on the shore is the unassuming Para Handy Cottage, the birthplace of the author (of, amongst other things, the Para Handy stories) Neil Munro.

 Inveraray's Front Street and harbourside are both fascinating and unusually attractive.
 On the harbourside is Inveraray Cross, a tall and beautifully carved stone cross dating back to the 1300s or 1400s that once serving as the market cross of the original village (albeit in a different location).
 When originally written, this page went on at this point to discuss the vessels moored at the town pier which formed the Inveraray Maritime Museum.
 We understand that the pier is no longer open to the public, and that the museum is likewise closed.